staccatocommons/staccatissimo/staccatissimo-control/README.md

-#About Staccato-Commons-Control
+#About Staccatissimo-Control

- Staccato-Commons-Control is a library for building complex, high-level control structures in a simple, consistent way.
+ Staccatissimo-Control is a library for building complex, high-level control structures in a simple, consistent way.